john-itcsolutions/cheirrs/README.md

 From Host, in /elastos-smartweb-service/grpc_adenine/database/scripts folder:

-`juju scp create_table_scripts.sql <machine number of postgresql master>:/`

-`juju scp insert_rows_scripts.sql <machine number of postgresql master>:/`

-`juju scp reset_database.sql <machine number of postgresql master>:/`
+`juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`

-## The following 3 commands would be possible only after you are positively identified, gain our trust, and sign an agreement to work with us, in order to obtain these backup files.
+## The following command would be possible only after you are positively identified, gain our trust, and sign an agreement to work with us, in order to obtain these backup files.
 Or, develop your own!

-`juju scp ../../cheirrs_backup.sql <machine number of postgresql>:/`

-`juju scp ../../cheirrs_oseer_backup.sql <machine number of postgresql>:/`

-`juju scp ../../a_horse_backup.sql <machine number of postgresql>:/`
+`cd ../../../../../ && juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`

 exec into master db container:

-`juju ssh <machine number of postgresql>`
+`juju ssh <machine number of postgresql master>`

-Now you are inside postgres master container:
+Now you are inside postgres master container, in the /home/ubuntu directory:

 `sudo passwd postgres`